I might have been one of many women in your life, but in seven years, you were the only man I truly wanted.

 You were the slow flame kind of love.
 There were no sparks in your presence, only the warmth and comfort like the gentle heat of a hearth on a cold night.
 And oh, the mouth full of kisses.
 For all these years, I didn’t realize that my version of normal was like holding my breath under icy, dark waters.
 Kissing you felt like finally surfacing, taking in a deep, real breath.
 I had forgotten what desire rushing through my body felt like.
 Maybe even the feeling of being wanted.
 But I don’t really know if I ever knew the latter.

 Honesty may sting briefly, but it’s the mixed signals that leave lasting wounds.
 The hurt was prolonged for both of us because you chose apathy, ambiguity, and distance to shield yourself from discomfort.
+If there was not a single thing about me that you felt you wanted in your life then we simply weren’t compatible.
+No judgment.
+I wouldn’t have tried selling myself to you so you’d keep me.

 Love, at its core, embodies forgiveness.
 It takes a lot of willingness and grace to accept our own mistakes and those of others.
 It demands even more bravery and vulnerability to build meaningful relationships.
 I am not claiming my actions were perfect—I own my mistakes.
 But you never seemed capable of offering or accepting apologies.
 You chose to stonewall me.